Vonage/vbc-developer/_tutorials/en/call-recording/authentication.md

 Now that you have created an application and subscribed to the Call Recording API, you must generate an access token.

-1. Log-in using your Vonage Business Cloud credentials.
+1. Log-in using your Vonage Business Communications credentials.
 This example application uses the Requests library to call the `/api/accounts/` API.

     > Refer to the [Making an API request guide](/getting-started/make-an-api-request) for more details.